Southern Maryland: Discover the Western Shore

 Drum Point Lighthouse at the Calvert Marine Museum

-One of the highlights of our visit was being able to go inside the 1883 Drum Point Lighthouse.
+One of the highlights of our visit was going inside the 1883 Drum Point Lighthouse.
 (After being decommissioned decades ago, it was relocated to the museum for visitors to enjoy.)
 Climb up the ladder and walk through this screw pile, hexagonal lighthouse that once helped boat captains ply the Chesapeake Bay waters safely.
-It has been restored and furnished in period pieces, making it possible to visualize a little about what life must have been like for the lighthouse keepers.
+It has been restored and furnished with period pieces, allowing a glimpse of what life must have been like for the lighthouse keepers.

 Admission charged.
 14200 Solomons Island Road, Solomons, MD / 410-326-2042